developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printingzebra/index.md

 ### connect()
 **Connect to a printer using default options**.
 Works asynchronously; use callback to check the result.
-If connection is successful printer state and properties are automatically updated. **Note: Default options are defined by printer SDK and platform and may vary between different devices.
+If connection is successful printer state and properties are automatically updated. **Note**: Default options are defined by printer SDK and platform and may vary between different devices.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>